makeorbreak-io/rules/hackathon.md

 Each category has their own independent voting system.
 This means that voting in one category in no way influences the winners of the other categories.

-For each category, voters are allowed to vote on three projects, in order of preference.
+For each category, voters are allowed to vote on up to three projects, in order of preference.
 When the ballots close, we sort the projects by their ranking, where ranking can be determined by [Schulze method](https://en.wikipedia.org/wiki/Schulze_method).